 Neighborhood Aides, 2 Traffic Control Assistants and 2 Clerks.

 The department has marked

-unmarked patrol vehicles, a Ford Expedition used by Highway Patrol
+unmarked patrol vehicles, an SUV used by Highway Patrol

 for Commercial Vehicle Weight Enforcement & for regular patrol in inclement weather,

-& a converted mini bus that can be
+& a recycled FD ambulance that can be

 used to quickly transport traffic barricades to locations when needed.
 Visit the